2ndQuadrant/pglogical/README.md

 ## Requirements

-To use pglogical the provider must be running PostgreSQL 9.4 or newer and the subscriber must be running PostgreSQL 9.5 or newer.
+To use pglogical the provider and subscriber must be running PostgreSQL 9.4 or newer.

 The `pglogical_output` extension needs to be installed on both provider and subscriber.
 No actual `CREATE EXTENSION` is required, it must just be present